+EXPLORER

+INSIDER

-FREE NON-RESIDENTS: \$35
+FREE

+SINGAPOREANS/PRs: \$20 Non-residents: \$35

 Free parking daily 1-hour 2-hour

-Stay updated on seasonal offers Image: A start of the start of Image: A second s
+Stay updated on seasonal offers / /

 Unlimited free access to all exhibitions /

 Pre-opening and after hours exhibition viewings /

-Exclusive festival film screenings and workshops 1
+Exclusive festival film screenings and workshops /

-Members-only concierge for enquiries ~
+Members-only concierge for enquiries /

 Shopping and dining discounts Up to 20%

-Earn points and redeem for rewards
+Earn points and redeem for rewards /

 Enjoy \$5 off with concession rates for students, children (7-12 years old), NSF, and seniors (60 years and above).
 Offers are accurate at time of print.

 SUPPORT US

 The Gallery is where it is today because of our supporters.
 Scan the QR code to help us create more inspiring exhibitions!